yingweiwo

 Additional Infomation

-Investigated for use/treatment in brain cancer, lymphoma (non-hodgkin's), and lung cancer.
+Investigated for the treatment of brain cancer, lymphoma (non-Hodgkin's lymphoma), and lung cancer.

 Mechanism of Action